-In addition to following proper safety protocols such as wearing gloves or hair nets, cafeteria employees and janitors can work to virtually eliminate germs by cleaning, sanitizing and disinfecting surfaces and containers.
+In addition to following proper cafeteria safety protocols such as wearing gloves or hair nets, cafeteria employees and janitors can work to virtually eliminate germs by cleaning, sanitizing and disinfecting surfaces and containers.

-The Environmental Protection Agency and the Centers for Disease Control and Prevention advised school cafeterias to create specific rules about when to clean, sanitize or disinfect and what each means.
-Cleaning is getting rid of germs and impurities with soap and water through wiping or washing.
+The Environmental Protection Agency and the Centers for Disease Control and Prevention advised school cafeterias to create specific cafeteria safety rules about when to clean, sanitize or disinfect and what each means.
+Cafeteria cleaning is getting rid of germs and impurities with soap and water through wiping or washing.
 Sanitization uses chemicals to reduce the number of germs and their effectiveness, while disinfecting is the elimination of all germs through chemical cleaner – both lessen the likelihood of infection.
 It's critical that any chemicals are used as advised and meet EPA and CDC requires for cleaning near food or children.

 Frequent hand washing for children and employees can also go a long way in getting areas germ-free and reducing the spread of disease.